ColumPaget/pam_ihosts/README.md

 auth    required  pam_ihosts.so user=root file=/etc/10k-common-passwords.txt
 ```
 This specifies that, for user root, we should check for ihosts in the file /etc/10k-common-passwords.txt, which is a cleartext list of commonly used passwords.

+*The config only relates to the specified user.* Other users will log in as normal.
+To make a configuration relate to all users, use the `'*'` wildcard.

 Configuration options are: